hikmethankolay/buisness-card-with-react/README.md

-# Buisness card with React Framework
+# Business card with React Framework

 In the project directory, you can run: